BLM00725 - Introduction: why lease: improving the appearance of balance sheets

 In contrast, if the lease is a finance lease, both the asset and the associated borrowing appear on the lessee’s balance sheet.

 The use of operating leases as a source of off balance sheet finance is of concern to accountants.
-As at 2007, the IASB has been looking at the existing standards for several years and a leasing project is under way, the primary objective of which is to develop a model for the recognition of assets and liabilities arising under lease contracts, and for the measurement of those assets and liabilities, that is consistent with the international accounting framework definitions and other international accounting standards.
+As at 2014, the IASB has been looking at the existing standards for several years and a leasing project is under way, the primary objective of which is to increase transparency and comparability among organisations by recognising lease assets and liabilities on the balance sheet and disclosing key information.